ept/blog/src/_posts/2016-04-15-announcing-trve-data.md

 I believe that end-to-end security will soon be regarded as a necessity for any sort of important data.
 For example, the Bar Council of the UK (the association of lawyers who represent their clients in court) already [recommends using end-to-end encryption][bar-council] for data stored in the cloud.

-This trend starts with the most sensitive professions like doctors and lawyers, but I expect it to grow -- in order to maintain regulatory compliance, to prevent industrial espionage, and to meet data protection requirements.
+This trend starts with the most sensitive professions like doctors, lawyers, and [journalists][], but I expect it to grow -- in order to maintain regulatory compliance, to prevent industrial espionage, and to meet data protection requirements.
 The demand for better security comes not from criminals trying to evade the law, but from professionals whose job involves dealing with important data.

 I am working on the TRVE DATA project because I feel this is one of the most important issues in computing and society today, and I am hoping we will be able to make a positive difference.
 It's